bennoloeffler/shadow-cljs-reactive/README.md

 ## User Guide

-This repository only shows a basic example of how to get a basic Browser build.
+This repository only shows some basic examples / components.
+And it show how to get a basic Browser build.

 Please refer to the full [User Guide](https://shadow-cljs.github.io/docs/UsersGuide.html) for more information.